idwise-team/interview-prep/README.md

 Given the complexity of system design, it's impossible to cover all the various topics and tradeoffs in 45 minutes.
 Moreover, unlike coding interviews, there isn't just one optimal solution, and the interviewer may focus on different aspects of the system, part of the interview is to sense that focus and ensure that you listen and flow through with the conversation.

-Resources: A great resource is this Github repo [system-design-primer](https://github.com/donnemartin/system-design-primer) it contains loads of useful information and links to other resources and can help you for the interview, and for the real world too!
+**Resources**: A great resource is this Github repo [system-design-primer](https://github.com/donnemartin/system-design-primer) it contains loads of useful information and links to other resources and can help you for the interview, and for the real world too!

 ## Behavioural + Final Q&A